desarus0/Recur/README.md

 ## About

-Recur is a subscription tracker I built end to end.
-You add the things you pay for on a recurring basis, and it keeps tabs on the cost, sorts your spending by category, and emails you a few days before a subscription renews so you have time to cancel if you want to.
+Recur tracks recurring payments in one place.
+Add a subscription with its cost, billing cycle, and renewal date, and Recur totals your monthly and yearly spend, breaks it down by category, and sends an email reminder ahead of each renewal.
+Renewal dates advance automatically each cycle, and every reminder that goes out is kept in a history view.

-It's a React frontend and a FastAPI backend with MongoDB, using Clerk for auth and Resend for the reminder emails.
-Everything runs in Docker, deployed to EC2 through GitHub Actions.
+The frontend is React and Vite with Tailwind and shadcn/ui.
+The backend is FastAPI with MongoDB, Clerk for authentication, and Resend for email.
+Both run in Docker and deploy to EC2 through GitHub Actions.

 ## Screenshots